The Getz Multimedia Lab provides numerous services to the Brandeis community. These are outlined in detail below.

 Note: while the recording studio is private and relatively quiet, it is not soundproof.

 We always have at least one staff member on-shift whenever the lab is open.
 They can help you with general support and troubleshooting on a first-come, first-served basis.
-However, if you require expert guidance or in-depth training on one of our supported programs, you also can request a one-on-one appointment with one of our staff.
+However, if you require expert guidance or in-depth training on one of our supported software programs, you also can request a one-on-one (or group) appointment with our staff.
 You can also request an appointment if you require training in any of our supported equipment.

 Our standard equipment comprises audio recorders, video camcorders, tripods, and microphones.
 This equipment does not require any reservation or certification to use; just swing by the Getz during our regular hours and ask what we have available.
 You can use our standard equipment for just about everything: video projects for language classes, interviews, and music recording, for example.

-Our specialty equipment is designed for people with large-scale projects, such as collaborative film productions.
+Our high-end equipment is designed for people with large-scale projects, such as collaborative film productions.
 Patrons must be certified in advance of reserving this equipment.
-To reserve specialty equipment, please fill out this equipment request form (24 hours advance notice is required).
+To reserve high-end equipment, please fill out this equipment request form (24 hours advance notice is required).
 If you have not been certified prior to filling out the form, we will contact you to schedule a training session.

 All of our equipment circulates for 3 days unless otherwise stated.
 We do not generally loan items for more than a week.
 If you require equipment for the semester, please purchase your own (we typically order our equipment from B&H Photo/Video).